bwaidelich/Wwwision.ImportService/README.md

 #### Options

 ```
   --quiet                   If set, no output, apart from errors, will be displayed
   --force-updates           If set, all local records will be updated regardless of their version/timestamp.
 This is useful for node type changes that require new data to be fetched
   --from-fixture            If set, the data will be loaded from a local fixture file instead of the configured data source
+  --override-source-options Allows to override default options for the data source via JSON, e.g. '{"endpoint":"https://some-custom.tld/endpoint"}'
+  --override-target-options Allows to override default options for the data target via JSON, e.g. '{"endpoint":"https://some-custom.tld/endpoint"}'
 ```

 ### `import:prune`